Ashurbanipal: Library of Ashurbanipal

 Ashurbanipal portrayed himself as powerful in both body and mind.
 Typically portraying himself as carrying both weapons and a stylus, Ashurbanipal's inscriptions make him out to be unlike the kings before him, exceptionally well-versed in literature, writing, mathematics and scholarship.
 Deeply interested in the ancient literary culture of Mesopotamia, Ashurbanipal read complex texts in both Akkadian and Sumerian already in his youth.
-After he became king, Ashurbanipal, using the massive resources now at his disposal, created the world's first "universal" library in Nineveh.
-The resulting Library of Ashurbanipal is regarded to have been the by far most extensive library in ancient Assyria and the first systematically organized library in the world.
+After he became king, using the massive resources now at his disposal, created the world's first "universal" library in Nineveh.
+The resulting Library of Ashurbanipal is regarded to have been by far the most extensive library in ancient Assyria and the first systematically organized library in the world.
 In total it encompassed perhaps more than 100,000 texts and it was not surpassed in size until the creation of the Library of Alexandria, centuries later.
-Around 30,000 of the documents in the library survived the destruction of Nineveh in 612 and have been excavated among the city's ruins.

-The library was assembled at Ashurbanipal's command, with scribes being sent out throughout the empire to collect and copy texts of every type and genre from the libraries of the temples.
+Around 30,000 of the documents in the library survived the destruction of Nineveh in 612 and have been excavated among the city's ruins.The library was assembled at Ashurbanipal's command, with scribes being sent out throughout the empire to collect and copy texts of every type and genre from the libraries of the temples.
 Most of the collected texts were observations of events and omens, texts detailing the behavior of certain men and of animals, texts on the movements of celestial objects and so forth.
 Present in the library were also dictionaries for Sumerian, Akkadian and other languages and many religious texts, such as rituals, fables, prayers and incantations.
+In addition, the tablets were organized by shape, such as four-sided tablets recorded financial transactions while round tablets recorded agricultural information.
+The tablets were separated by subject, identified by colored marks and written descriptions and placed in different rooms.
 The library contained many tablets from Babylonia, both donated and taken as war booty.
 Ashurbanipal's library probably represented a comprehensive and accurate picture of Mesopotamian learning up until his time.
 Ashurbanipal himself considered the library to be the signature accomplishment of his reign.
 In his inscriptions, he boasted of his own intelligence and the library's construction: